 From shipping to staffing, the Chamber and its partners have the tools to save your business money and the solutions to help you run it more efficiently.
 Join the U.S. Chamber of Commerce today to start saving.

 In many of the largest developing economies, state capitalism is an increasingly common tool for managing economic development, giving rise to state-owned companies and, in some cases, privately owned companies that retain close political influence and financial ties to their governments.

-Unfortunately, existing trade, investment, and antirust disciplines are inadequately equipped to address these challenges.
-Governments often afford carve outs and sophisticated and subtle advantages to national champions that are designed to subvert international agreements and laws.
+Unfortunately, existing trade, investment, and antitrust disciplines are inadequately equipped to address these challenges.
+Governments often afford carveouts and sophisticated and subtle advantages to national champions that are designed to subvert international agreements and laws.

-The GRC has been at the leading edge of policy exploration, examining existing international disciplines on national champions; identifying the gaps in U.S. trade, investment, and antitrust laws; and advancing potential solutions to ensure that where government is involved in the marketplace, private firms aren’t subject to discrimination.
+The GRC has been at the leading edge of policy development, examining existing international disciplines on national champions; identifying gaps in U.S. trade, investment, and antitrust laws; and advancing potential solutions to ensure that where government is involved in the marketplace, private firms are not subject to discrimination.